iamakulov/devtools-perf-features/README.md

   document.querySelector('.sidebar').classList.add('sidebar_dark')
   ```

-  then DevTools will show “First Invalidated: <link to file and line>” – but only link to the first line.
+  then DevTools will only link to the first line.

-- With the setting, DevTools track every change that invalidates cached styles or layout – and prints links to all of them.
+- With the setting, DevTools track every change that invalidates cached styles or layout – and links to all of them.

 Note that enabling this setting makes all layout operations more expensive.